Carboxymethyl Cellulose Uses: 15 Real Applications in Food, Pharma & Industry

 Typical dosage in beverages: 0.1%–0.5% depending on target viscosity and particle load.

-In ice cream and frozen desserts, CMC controls ice crystal growth by interfering with the recrystallization process during temperature fluctuations.
-At 0.1%–0.2%, it works synergistically with locust bean gum or carrageenan to maintain smooth texture through freeze-thaw cycles — a critical quality parameter for products distributed through temperature-variable cold chains.
+In addition, in ice cream and frozen dessert systems, CMC controls ice crystal growth by interfering with recrystallization during freeze–thaw cycles, and as a result, it helps maintain a smoother texture and improves overall product stability during temperature fluctuations.At 0.1%–0.2%, it works synergistically with locust bean gum or carrageenan to maintain smooth texture through freeze-thaw cycles — a critical quality parameter for products distributed through temperature-variable cold chains.

-In cheese analogues and processed cheese, CMC improves meltability, slice integrity, and water retention.
+For cheese analogues and processed cheese, CMC improves meltability, slice integrity, and water retention.
 In low-fat cheese formulations where fat reduction creates textural deficits, CMC partially compensates for lost creaminess.

 Typical dosage in dairy: 0.1%–0.5% depending on product category and target function.

-CMC Uses in Sauces, Dressings, and Condiments
+CMC Sodium Carboxymethyl Cellulose Uses in Sauces, Dressings, and Condiments

 In emulsified and viscous food systems, carboxymethyl cellulose uses center on viscosity delivery, phase stability, and fat reduction.